 Is Malinois really that hyper of a dog?

 The immediate reply would be “Yes”, but … this does not mean that all Malinois are the same!
 Different breeders are breeding dogs with certain characteristics and “high energy” is one of them.
-I have to mention that there is a very important difference between high energy dog and hyper active dog that does not know how to rest.
+I have to mention that there is a very important difference between high energy dog and a hyperactive dog that does not know how to rest.
 IMO you can find just as many hyperactive Labradors for example as you would Malinois.
-Energy level should be looked much more on individual basis that label a whole breed of dogs as hyper active lunatics.
+Energy level should be looked much more on an individual basis that label a whole breed of dogs as hyperactive lunatics.
 I can assure you that 98% of all Ot Vitosha Malinois sleep for many hours at a time (not in a crate), can travel for hours in the cabin on a plane, or just lay out on the sun and chill.
-In my opinion hyper activity is overall not a desired trait.
-In our Ot Vitosha breeding program we believe that the best dogs are not the ones that pace around the yard or the coffee table 24/7.
+In my opinion, hyperactivity is overall not a desired trait.
+In our Ot Vitosha breeding program, we believe that the best dogs are not the ones that pace around the yard or the coffee table 24/7.
 We like to breed dogs that have “On” and “Off” switch.
-Dogs that would love to work, but No, You do not have to run 5 miles every day to burn your dogs energy!
+Dogs that would love to work, but No, You do not have to run 5 miles every day to burn your dog’s energy!
 Pretty much, all of our Malinois love to be the couch potato next to you.
-At younger age of course they will be more active and as they get older you may have to look around to call them to go out on a walk.
+At a younger age, of course, they will be more active and as they get older you may have to look around to call them to go out on a walk.
 Having said all this I will have to say that no dog is happy to just sit around and eat cookies and go around the block on a daily walk.
 If you do not have the desire to spend quality interactive time with a dog You really donâ€™t need to own one.
 What is quality and interactive time then?
-It can be almost anything, from playing fetch, to learning tricks, going on car rides, hiking, playing with other dogs, enrolling in dog sports and yes watching movies on the couch is a favorite too.
+It can be almost anything, from playing fetch to learning tricks, going on car rides, hiking, playing with other dogs, enrolling in dog sports, and yes watching movies on the couch is a favorite too.

 Can I trust a Malinois around my children?

-What is the average life span of a Malinois?The average life span of some of our dog lived to be as old as 17 years old, but for the most part depending if you as an owner feel that you have to make the decision, most of our dogs live to about 14 -15 yrs old.
+What is the average life span of a Malinois?The average life span of some of our dogs is 16-17 years old, but for the most part, depending on if you as an owner feel that you have to make the decision, most of our dogs live to about 14 -15 yrs old.

 Tell me more about the origin of The Malinois?